The Big Five

 neuroticism

-What you can gain from taking the Big Five Test
+What you can gain from taking the Big Five Test?

 • Your trait profile.
 A plain-language snapshot of where you score on Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism, often with percentiles for context.